laravel-enso/documentation/docs/frontEnd/confirmation.md

 - `default`, main content goes here
 - `confirm`, a custom control for the confirm action can go here
 - `cancel`, a custom control for the cancel action can go here

+If a confirm/cancel control is provided, the control should call the confirm/cancel method made available on the slot.

+Both these methods emit a `confirm` respectively `cancel` event, that should be handled on the parent, as required.

 Methods:
 - `hide()`, closes the dialog